-4.1.9 Cod End Strengthener (No changes proposed)
+4.1.9 Cod End Strengthener

 An outer mesh may be used as a cod end strengthener while fishing for northern shrimp.
 The outer mesh must be a minimum of 6 inches and the outer mesh must be at least three times larger than the size of the inner mesh.
 The mesh may be single or double twine, and diamond or square in shape.
 The hanging ratio must be the same as the mesh size ratio.
-Hanging ratio shall mean the number of meshes in the circumference of the cod end to the number of meshes in the circumference of the strengthener.
-The mesh size ratio shall mean the number of inner meshes to the number of outer meshes.
+Hanging ratio shall mean the number of meshes in the circumference of the cod end to the number of meshes in the circumference.
+The mesh size ratio shall mean the number of outer meshes.
 The outer mesh may only cover the cod end.
 No chafing gear may be used with a cod end strengthener.